 Existing methods like the AI System of Art Recognition evaluate the authenticity of artwork just by analyzing a photograph of it.
 Their method has an accuracy rate of at least 85 percent.

 We’re excited to see how this area of research progresses.
 It creates a new way for us to understand, appreciate, and importantly restore artwork.

 Bank of America’s Masterpiece Moment

-Through 2021, Bank of America's Masterpiece Moment series highlighted some of the artistic treasures in museums across the United States.
-Each video is less than ten minutes long and explores both the art and artist.
+Through 2021, Bank of America’s Masterpiece Moment series highlighted some of the artistic treasures in museums across the United States.
+Each video is less than ten minutes long and explores both the art and the artist.

 If you have some favorite articles and stories about art, let us know!
 We’d love to feature them on our blog and newsletter.